MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/authentication-concepts/index.md

 3. MobileFirst Server proceeds to adapter invocation.

 ## Authorization entities
-- You can protect resources such as adapters from unauthorized access by specifying a **scope** that contains zero or more **scope elements**.

-- A **SecurityCheck** defines the process to be used to authenticate users.
-It is often associated with a **SecurityCheckConfiguration** that defines properties to be used by the security check.
-SecurityChecks are instantiated by **Security Adapters**.
-The same SecurityCheck can be used to protect several resources.

-- The client application needs to implement a **challenge handler** to handle challenges sent by the SecurityCheck.
+Several authorization entities are available as part of the MobileFirst authentication framework:

 ### Scope
+You can protect resources such as adapters from unauthorized access by specifying a scope.
-A `scope` is a space-separated list of **scope elements**.
-A scope is used to protect a resource (see later).
+A scope is a space-separated list of zero or more **scope elements**.

 #### Scope Element
-Scope element is a keyword that indicates which security checks are being used to protect the resource.
+A scope element is a keyword that indicates which security checks are being used to protect the resource.

 #### Scope Mapping
-By default, the scope elements you write in your *scope* are matched to a `SecurityCheck` with the same name.
+By default, the scope elements you write in your scope are matched to a `SecurityCheck` with the same name.

-Optionally, at the application level, you can also map a **scope element** to a different `SecurityCheck`.
+Optionally, at the application level, you can also map a scope element to a different `SecurityCheck`.
 Specifically, you can map it to a list of zero or more `SecurityChecks`.
 This can be useful if you want to protect a resource differently depending on which application is trying to access it.

 ### SecurityCheck
-A SecurityCheck is an object responsible for obtaining credentials from a client and validate them.
+A security check is an object responsible for obtaining credentials from a client and validate them.

+The security check defines the process to be used to authenticate users.
+It is often associated with a **SecurityCheckConfiguration** that defines properties to be used by the security check.
+Security checks are instantiated by **Adapters**.
+The same security check can also be used to protect several resources.

+The client application needs to implement a **challenge handler** to handle challenges sent by the `SecurityCheck`.

 #### Built-in Security Checks
-Also available are these out-of-the-box security checks:
+Several predefined security checks available:

 - [Application Authenticity](../application-authenticity/)
 - [Direct Update](../../using-the-mfpf-sdk/direct-update)